intelsdi-x/snap/README.md

 ...
 ```

-NOTE: Plugin bundles are available for convenience in the Snap [GitHub release page](https://github.com/intelsdi-x/snap/releases), for the latest up-to-date version use the release/download in the [plugin catalog](#plugin-catalog).

 ### Running Tasks

 To collect data, you need to create a task by loading a `Task Manifest`.
 The Task Manifest contains a specification for what interval a set of metrics are gathered, how the data is transformed, and where the information is published.
 For more information see [task](docs/TASKS.md) documentation.